rbradk/docs/CLIENT-GUIDE.md

 * Acquisition - how many users sign up
 * Activation - how many users do enough intial activity to get value from your app
-* Retention - do they come back? (you're app is going to suck at this at first.
+* Retention - do they come back? (your app is going to suck at this at first.
 Everyone's does.)
 * Referral - do they tell others (nope, not at first.)
 * Revenue - how much money are you generating (this will be close to